Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • Slightly steeper learning curve than Google Forms for some users.

-Ideal for: Small towns that want professional-looking forms or need to gather detailed, structured feedback.
+Ideal for: Small towns that want professional-looking forms or need structured, detailed feedback from residents.

 SurveyMonkey

-Best for: SurveyMonkey is best for surveys with in-depth analysis and segmentation
+Best for: Surveys requiring in-depth analysis and data segmentation

-Price: Free for up to 10 questions and 40 responses per survey; paid plans start at $25/month
+Price: Free for up to 10 questions and 40 responses; paid plans from around $25/month

 Pros: